American Standard toilets are super easy to install.

 This dimension is typically 12 inches but double check and save yourself a Homer Simpson ‘Dolt’ moment.

-Next, we know this sounds weird but
+Next, I know this sounds weird but

 sit on the toilet at the store before you buy it.